 “I am one of those people who doesn’t enjoy playing certain games with my kids,” the mum wrote.
 “I do love spending time with them, going on walks, listening to their piano practices and reading to them and with them.
-But there’s a countless of other things that literally make me lose my mind.”
+But there are countless other things that literally make me lose my mind.

 “Sitting on the floor and playing with their dolls, play dough, eating pretend food, and other such repetitive games make me scream on the inside.”

-This mum came up with a way to take the pressure of herself, spending time with her littlies without totally surrendering to the playtime.
+So the mum came up with a way to take the pressure off herself, spending time with her littlies without totally surrendering to the playtime.

-This mum says it helps her de-stress as her kids enjoy spending time with her, but that she feels a little guilty that she’s not 100 percent tuned in to them.
+The (frankly, genius) mum explained that it helped her de-stress as her kids enjoy spending time with her, but that she feels a little guilty that she’s not 100 percent tuned in to them.

 “It has really helped me unwind as well after a long day of work.
 I feel bad about it but I also feel like it’s a good hack.”

-But other parents piped up saying that this sort of clandestine listening saved their skin during some challenging parenting times too.
-They told this mum she was not alone.
+But other parents piped up saying that this sort of clandestine listening saved their sanity during some challenging parenting times too.

 “Watching my son entertain himself is the biggest parenting win to me!” another parent commented.
 “I watch him lovingly while I listen to my audiobook :)”